 Frova may also be used for purposes not listed in this medication guide.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using frovatriptan and call your doctor at once if you have:
+Frova may cause serious side effects.
+Stop using Frova and call your doctor at once if you have:

 sudden and severe stomach pain and bloody diarrhea;

 severe chest pain, shortness of breath, irregular heartbeats;

 a seizure (convulsions);

 blood circulation problems in your legs or feet--cramps, tight or heavy feeling, numbness or tingling, muscle weakness, burning pain, cold feeling, color changes (pale or blue), hip pain;

 heart attack symptoms--chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating;